jbaldwin/libcoro/.githooks/readme-template.md

 * Executors
     - [coro::thread_pool](#thread_pool) for coroutine cooperative multitasking
     - [coro::io_scheduler](#io_scheduler) for driving i/o events
-        - Can use `coro::thread_pool` for latency sensitive or long lived tasks.
+        - Can use `coro::thread_pool` for latency sensitive or long-lived tasks.
-        - Can use inline task processing for thread per core or short lived tasks.
+        - Can use inline task processing for thread per core or short-lived tasks.
         - Requires `LIBCORO_FEATURE_NETWORKING` to be supported.
     - coro::task_container for dynamic task lifetimes, used in conjunction of an executor.
 * Coroutine Networking